Pookie0717/Simulink-Challenge-Project-Hub/readme.md

 # Collaboration Opportunity: Secure US Developer Roles Together

-Are you a skilled developer based in North America or Europe looking to break into high-quality contracting roles in the US?
+Are you a fluently English speaker based in North America or Europe looking to break into high-quality contracting roles in the US?
 I’m looking for a reliable collaborator to work with me on an innovative approach to securing these opportunities.

 ## The Idea